motionharvest/VectorScrolling/readme.md

 ![](img/howtofarm.jpg)

-This needs some labeling, but gives you the idea. #6 is from anywhere to anywhere.

 Here is how you use it.
 --

-The long form configuration looks like this.

     $('#selector').piggy({
 		start: {
 			when: "0%",
 			is: "100%",
-			vals: {
-				x: 0
-			},
 			call: function(){
 			}
 		},
 		end: {
 			when: "100%",
 			at: "0%",
-			vals: {
-				x: 50
-			},
 			call: function(offtop){
 			}
-		},
-		scroll: function(vals){
 		}
     });

-Select your element. specify the points that activate/deactivate, values to track from place to place, and which tracking method you want to use.
+Select your element. specify the points that activate and deactivate it, values to track from place to place, and which tracking method you want to use.

 #### activate ####
 `start` is triggered when the element is less than the first boundary